 Trammell Piazza – Experienced trial lawyers who are in your corner

-The Trammell Piazza team helps victims of catastrophic injuries focus on their family and their recovery while working their case through the legal system to achieve maximum compensation for your injuries.
+The Trammell Piazza team helps victims of catastrophic injuries focus on their family and their recovery while working their cases through the legal system to achieve maximum compensation for their injuries.
 We are your advocates in the courtroom and work tirelessly to win fair judgments that drive employers to provide safer work conditions and better protection for employees.